 - The comp time worked must be recorded on the employee’s leave record as it is earned; and,

-- All time must be utilized within three years of being earned at times mutually agreeable to the employee and the supervisor.
+- All time must be utilized within two years of being earned at times mutually agreeable to the employee and the supervisor.

 Non-exempt Employee Who Earn Comp Time: